-Boots, Marks & Spencer, Lidl, and Abercrombie and Fitch are just some of the large retail employers who ask you to upload a CV as part of their graduate application forms.
+Boots, Marks and Spencer, Lidl, and Abercrombie and Fitch are just some of the large retail employers who ask you to upload a CV as part of their graduate application forms.
 It's worth spending extra time on your CV in order to convince them that you have the skills they seek.

-Use your graduate CV to demonstrate to retail recruiters that you get things done
+Show retail recruiters that you get things done

-Use your graduate CV to show that you have leadership and management potential
+Demonstrate your leadership and management potential

-Use your graduate CV to show you have customer service experience
+Prove that you have customer service experience